 Sourced from the finest pine, this mountain design measures 50 inches by 16 inches.
 The color palette of this original design is composed of rich shades of brown, classic grey, & natural unstained wood.
-The frame is distressed off-white for the perfect farmhouse touch.

 The quality of this hand crafted, statement piece is unparalleled and made to last through the generations.

 This sturdy piece weighs under 16 pounds and comes ready to hang with a durable hanging wire on the back.

 Every piece of wood has unique grain, which means each work of art I create will also look unique.

 Artist, Lauren Gordon puts her heart into each piece she designs.
 She spends hours at local lumber yards intently searching through piles of pine until she discovers the best ones.